red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_constructor.md

 # hide implementation details

+The underlying problem here is that in the initial design, there is no differentiation between implementation details and actual collaborators.
+All dependencies are passed into the constructor.

+We often find this pattern to put all dependencies of a class in its constructor in projects that use dependency injection frameworks.
+Dependency injection frameworks make it easy to structure your code like that, as the framework will do all the construction work for you.

+This ease is continued by the use of mocking frameworks like [Mockito][mockito], as it again makes it very easy to create our class and just mock all of its dependencies.

+These seemingly effortless choices can hurt the long-term maintainability of our codebase as they also tend to allow unintentional coupling between test and production code to creep into the codebase.

+In addition, people often tend to follow the advice to have one test per unit (e.g., class, function), which can lead to tight coupling, too.

-We will hide the implementation details by removing the mapper parameter from the constructor.
-Instead, we create the mapper inside our class or or reference a shared, static instance.
+To improve the design, we will hide the implementation details by removing the mapper parameter from the constructor.
+Instead, we create the mapper inside our class or reference a shared, static instance.

 {% highlight java %}
 public class MyService4 {